2014 Diversity Corporate Summer Internship Program

 The Diversity Corporate Summer Internship program will give the selected students from law schools in the Delaware Valley opportunities to experience corporate practice.
 Application materials have been sent to Drexel, Rutgers-Camden, Temple, the University of Pennsylvania, Villanova and Widener law schools.
 These internships should provide the students with substantive experience and meaningful exposure to in-house practice.
 DELVACCA can work with your company to help you structure a good internship experience.
 Past company participants include AmerisourceBergen, ARAMARK, Cigna, Exelon, ING Direct, InterDigital and TE Connectivity, among others.

 We are currently inviting DELVACCA members and their companies to participate in the summer internship program.
-DELVACCA will partially subsidize internships for up to six (6) students for the summer of 2013, depending on the number of company participants.
-Member companies will be selected on a first come, first served basis.
+DELVACCA will partially subsidize internships for up to six (6) students for the summer of 2014, depending on the number of company participants.
+Participating companies will be selected from the companies that respond by the deadline.

 II.
 PROGRAM DETAILS